Nursing Interventions for Acute Pain Management

 Classification of Pain

-Pain can be classified based on its duration, location, quality, and intensity.
+Pain can be classified based on duration, location, quality, and intensity.
 Understanding these different types of pain can help the medical and nursing team plan appropriate nursing interventions for acute pain management.
 The figure below shows the organization and classification of these different types of pain.

 Flowchart describing the different types of pain based on location and duration. to be used to determine nursing interventions for acute pain.